On the motivic description of truncated fundamental group rings: The truncation map

 \begin{remark} The system $\{\kappa_n\}_n$ is evidently functorial in the homotopy category of triples $(X;a,b)$ of the type considered here: any continuous map $f:(X;a,b)\to (X';a',b')$ in our category induces a map of commutative ladders which only depends on the relative homotopy class of $f$.
 In particular, the group of self-homotopy equivalences of $(X; a,b)$ acts on the projective system \eqref{eqn:proj}.
-One may ask whether the inner automorphisms of $\pi_a$ acting on $\ZZ\pi_b^a/\Ical_a^{n+1}$ are thus realized.
-This is certainly the case if $X$ is a topological manifold, as these are obtained by means of homeomorphisms of $(X;a,b)$ known as `point pushing' of $a$ (these land in the identity component of the group $\Homeo(X,b)$). \end{remark}
+The inner automorphisms of $\pi_a$ acting on $\ZZ\pi_b^a/\Ical_a^{n+1}$ are thus realized by `point pushing' of $a$ along a loop in $X$ (take the loop in $X\ssm\{b\}$ when $b\not=a$); in case if $X$ is a topological manifold, these are in fact realized by homeomorphisms of $(X;a,b)$. \end{remark}